Time-asymptotic propagation of approximate solutions of Schr\"odinger equations with both potential and initial condition in Fourier-frequency bands: Time-asymptotic behaviour of the wave packet issued by a first interaction with the potential

-In the first proposition of the present section, we rewrite the integral representing the second term $S_2(t) u_0$ as an oscillatory integral of type \eqref{OI}; let us note that the resulting amplitude depends on time.
-In Theorem \ref{4-THM1}, we shall use this rewriting to expand time-asymptotically $S_2(t) u_0$ in space-time cones by following the lines of the proof of Theorem \ref{3-THM1}; we note that additional calculations will be necessary to control uniformly the time-dependent amplitude.\\ The approach to prove Proposition \ref{4-PROP1} is based on the explicit formula of $S_2(t) u_0$, which is given in Theorem \ref{1-THM1} and which involves the Fourier transform.
-Applications of basic properties of the Fourier transform and of Fubini's theorem lead to the result.
-We remark that the amplitude of the resulting oscillatory integral is defined through a convolution between $\widehat{V}(.)$ and $\widehat{u_0}(.) \, e^{-i \tau \cdot^2}$.
-Since these two functions are compactly supported, the amplitude has also a bounded support.
+In the only proposition of this subsection, we give a representation of the second term $S_2(t) u_0$ as an wave packet with a time-dependent amplitude.\\ The approach to prove Proposition \ref{prop:rewriting} is based on the explicit formula of $S_2(t) u_0$ given in Theorem \ref{thm:existence_unique} and on applications of basic properties of the Fourier transform as well as Fubini's theorem.
+Let us note in particular that the amplitude of the resulting wave packet is actually supported on the same bounded interval for any time.